 Compare the Fees for Federal Student Loans and Private Student Loans

 If you are the parent of a recent high school graduate, the chances are that you have looked into federal student loans and private student loans.
-The differences between the two could save you thousands of dollars, so it is a no-brainer to compare federal student loans and personal student loans before you take out any loans for your teen or young adult.
-To save on tuition costs through no money down scholarships, student loans should be the very last resort.
+The differences could save you thousands of dollars, so it is a no-brainer to compare federal and personal student loans before you take out any loans for your teen or young adult.
+Student loans should be the last resort to save on tuition costs through no-money-down scholarships.

 Compare the Terms for Federal Student Loans and Private Student Loans